• Skip to primary navigation

 Instructions

-1. In a medium bowl, whisk the eggs.
+• In a medium bowl, whisk the eggs.
 Add the protein powder and baking powder and whisk until no lumps are visible.
+This will be thick.

-2. Add half the milk and whisk until the batter is smooth, adding more milk if necessary.
+• Add ¼ cup of the milk and whisk until the batter is smooth, adding the rest of the milk if necessary.
+This will depend on the brand of protein powder.

-4. Pour or scoop ¼ cup of batter for each pancake.
-Wait until bubbles form to flip.
-Continue cooking for an additional minute to cook through, and brown on the other side.
-Remove from the pan or griddle and serve.
+• Pour or scoop ¼ cup of batter for each pancake.
+Wait until bubbles form and the edges are defined to flip, about 2 to 3 minutes.
+Continue cooking for an additional minute on the other side.
+Remove from the pan and repeat with the remaining batter.

 Equipment